Soba Noodle Soup

 Overhead image of a black bowl filled with soup, soba noodles, mushrooms, and hard-boiled eggs.

-Why You’ll Love This Soup
+Why I Love This Soba Noodle Soup Recipe

-• Nutrient-Packed: This soup is a powerhouse of nutrients from the mushrooms to the greens, and garnishes.
+• Nutrient-Packed: This soup recipe is a powerhouse of nutrients from the mushrooms to the greens, and garnishes.

 • Versatile: Customize to your heart’s content!
 The recipe is flexible, so feel free to toss in more of your favorite veggies or proteins to make it your own.